ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 #### Swap-in-potentiam Transaction Output Deadline

-The "deadline" is the number of blocks remaning before the `OP_CHECKSEQUENCEVERIFY` branch of the swap-in-potentiam address becomes valid.
+The "deadline" is the number of blocks remaining before the `OP_CHECKSEQUENCEVERIFY` branch of the swap-in-potentiam address becomes valid.
 It is `txo_confirmation_height + 4032 - current_blockheight`.